Amelanchier humilis

 Amelanchier humilis, commonly known as the low shadbush, is a North American species of serviceberry.
 It is native to central Canada (from Saskatchewan to Québec) and the northeastern and north-central United States (from Nebraska and the Dakotas east as far as Vermont and New Jersey).

+Description

 Amelanchier humilis is a shrub up to 120 cm (4 feet) tall.
 The fruit, which is a pome, is very dark, almost black.
 It is edible and can be eaten raw or cooked.
 The fruit has a sweet taste, with slight apple flavor.
 The leaves are egg-shaped, up to 5 cm (2 inches) long.